 Managing social media risks doesn't have to be daunting.
 By implementing these strategies, you're taking control of your online presence.

 But make it an ongoing process.
-Stay vigilant, keep learning, and don't be afraid to adapt.
+Stay vigilant, keep learning, and adapt.
 With these tools in your arsenal, you're well-equipped to navigate the ever-changing social media landscape confidently.